dhutapratama/docs/queries.md

                     ->where('age', '>', 35)
                     ->get();

 For convenience, if you want to verify that a column is `=` to a given value, you may pass the value as the second argument to the `where` method.
-Laravel will assume you would like to use the `=` operator:
+Lets will assume you would like to use the `=` operator:

     $users = DB::table('users')->where('votes', 100)->get();